ai-enhanced-engineer/python-agentic-template/README.md

 > Describe what you want to build.
 Let agents build it.

-Autonomous multi-agent Python project template. *Part of [Bot Brewers](https://github.com/bot-brewers).*
+An autonomous Python project template that bootstraps itself into production-ready code through a multi-agent workflow.

 ## Why This Template?

+Starting an AI/ML project means three days of ceremony before writing real code.
+Project structure.
+Logging.
+Tests.
+CI/CD.
+Type hints.
+Pre-commit hooks.

-**The Problem:** Starting AI/ML projects requires extensive setup—architecture decisions, project structure, testing patterns, CI/CD, logging, and more.
-Most developers copy-paste from old projects or spend days configuring from scratch.
+Most developers copy-paste from old repos or configure from scratch.
+Both approaches carry technical debt from day one.

-**The Solution:** This template **bootstraps itself** into a complete, production-ready project through a multi-agent workflow.
-You describe your project in plain language; agents research, plan, and build it.
+This template bootstraps itself.
+Describe the project in two seed files; agents research, plan, and implement it with production patterns built in.

 ## How It Works